-In either case it seems interesting to ask if the existence of a continuous algorithm for jointly optimizing θ and s could lead to any insights about the linear algebra behind what is happening in regularized cross-validated regression, whether in the original or the modified (with migration of points between training and test sets) algorithm, and what this could teach us about model regularity.
+In either case it seems interesting to ask if the existence of a continuous algorithm for jointly optimizing θ and s could lead to any insights about the linear algebra and differential geometry behind what is happening in regularized cross-validated regression, whether in the original or the modified (with migration of points between training and test sets) algorithm, and what this could teach us about model selection.
 It is tempting to recommend the use of influence functions in the modified algorithm for making compensatory adjustments to θ every time the training set changes, but each such estimate requires a separate run of LiSSA/SGDF, as the influence of a data point z on θ , which we called $\mathcal{I}{up,params}$, cannot be straightforwardly computed from the regularity tangent.

-Note that the optimal value of s may change slightly every time points are added or removed from the training data, resulting in a new θ^ and a new value for the complexity $R_s(\theta^)$, so active learning and online learning algorithms could theoretically benefit from a training methodology that optimizes θ and s together.
+Note that the optimal value of s may change slightly every time points are added or removed from the training data, resulting in a new θ^ and a new value for the complexity $R_s(\theta^)$.
+Active learning and online learning algorithms could theoretically benefit from a training methodology like this that optimizes θ and s together, if having a precise realtime estimate of s turns out to be important to the application.